Strategies for Creating a Supportive Work Environment for Sexual and Reproductive Health Staff Toolkit

-Welcome to the Toolkit
+Welcome to the Toolkit1

-Retaining qualified staff has been a long-standing challenge for many sexual and reproductive health care agencies, a reality made worse by the COVID-19 pandemic.
-One strategy to improve staff retention is cultivating a connected and supportive work environment that centers staff engagement and development.
+Retaining qualified staff is a challenge for many sexual and reproductive health care agencies.
+One strategy to improve staff retention is to cultivate a connected and supportive work environment that centers staff engagement and development.
+This toolkit offers those in management roles—such as Title X/TPP program managers, administrators, clinic directors, and HR staff—actionable approaches to developing an open, responsive, and supportive work environment, with the broader aim of increasing retention of qualified staff.

 Illustration of healthcare staff in a meeting room